Kraizem/SOC-Detection-Lab-Wazuh/README.md

 ## Attack Simulation

-Three attack scenarios were simulated to test the detection capabilities of the SOC lab environment.
+Three attack scenarios were simulated to test the detection capabilities of the SOC lab.

 ---

 ### 1. Network Reconnaissance – Port Scanning (UC1)

-Network reconnaissance was simulated using Nmap from a Kali Linux attacker machine targeting the Windows endpoint.
+Network reconnaissance was simulated using Nmap from an attacker machine targeting the Windows endpoint.

 **Command used:**
 ```bash